fcetinkaya/Html-Templates/README.md

-# Javascript Tutorials
+# Html Responsive Templates
-I have prepared a project for those who want to get started with Javascript and for beginners.
+I have prepared a project for those who want to get started with Html and for beginners.

 ## Table of contents